-Professional registration broadens the type of work I am eligible to undertake and has increased my confidence while approaching new tasks.
-Katherine Moynihan case study Katherine Moynihan ICT Tech MIHE How to become professionally registered The first step to registration is membership of one of the professional engineering institutions licensed to assess candidates, or a Professional Affiliate with the relevant registration agreement.
-Licensed professional engineering institutions are listed on pages 46-49 of this guide and on the Engineering Council website.
+How to become professionally registered

+The first step to registration is membership of one of the professional engineering institutions licensed to assess candidates, or a Professional Affiliate with the relevant registration agreement.
+These are listed on pages 46-49 of this guide and on the Engineering Council website.

 The institution will assess the individual's qualifications, training and experience against UK-SPEC or ICTTech requirements and advise if anything further is required.
 Many institutions can also help with finding a suitable mentor.

 The assessment process - known as a Professional Review - starts with a written application based on the requirements of the institution.
 A detailed description of the format for this will be provided by the institution.
 For EngTech qualifications, depending on the licensed professional engineering institution, there may be an interview, or it may simply be a one-stage process assessing an applicant's submitted written evidence.
 For CEng and IEng titles the Professional Review process has two stages: an assessment of written evidence and then an interview.
 Once the registration criteria have been met, the institution will submit a registration form to the Engineering Council on behalf of the candidate.
-Eligibility